sld-columbia/zynq-template/README.md

 development boards.

-By editing the script for `scripts/vivado.tcl`, users can instantiate their own IP blocks on the programming logic.
+By editing the script for `scripts/vivado.tcl`, users can instantiate their own IP blocks on the programmable logic.
 The device tree will be updated automatically.

 The root file system has been generated with the template projects from